chijioke-ibekwe/raven/README.md

      can provide the email template in 2 ways.
      - First is by hosting your email template on `sendgrid`.
 If this is your preferred option, the `templates_source` should be set as `sendgrid`.
 NB: For this to work, you need to also provide your credentials for the `sendgrid` provider.
      - Second option is by storing your email templates on the file system as `.html` templates.
 The `templates_source` in this case should be set as `filesystem` and the directory of the templates should be provided on the `templates_directory` under `customizations`.
-(This option is not currently supported for emails, but will be in the near future).
+When using this option, the `email_subject` field must be provided in the notification context, and the `email_template_filename` must point to a valid `.html` file in the `email` subdirectory of your templates directory.
    - The `customizations` array allows you to customize your email parameters, optionally your `queue_name` (not queue connection) for queueing your notifications, and your templates directory.
      NB: